 CareDx offers diagnostic testing services, products, and digital healthcare software for organ transplant patients and care providers.
-Testing services for kidney and heart transplant recipients represented at least 85% of CareDx’s total revenues, and the company’s AlloSure blood test for transplant recipients was the company’s primary source of revenue.
-Additionally, the higher reimbursement payment rates for its Medicare-approved tests drove growth of the company’s average sale price (“ASP”), an important metric for investors.
-Throughout the Class Period, CareDx reported growing revenue and strong demand in the company’s testing services segment.
-Defendants also emphasized to investors the success of the company’s RemoTraC service – a remote, home-based, blood-drawing service that the company launched in response to the COVID-19 pandemic.
+During the relevant time period, testing services for kidney and heart transplant recipients represented at least 85% of CareDx’s total revenue.
+Specifically, CareDx’s AlloSure Kidney blood test for transplant recipients was the Company’s primary source of revenue, costing $2,841 per test.
+Medicare-approved AlloSure tests drove growth of CareDx’s average sale price, an important metric for investors.
+However, Medicare regulations dictated that CareDx could only be reimbursed for medically necessary tests, severely limiting the number of AlloSure tests eligible for reimbursement.
+Then, when the COVID-19 pandemic forced vulnerable transplant patients to stay home and avoid going to medical facilities for tests, CareDx launched a home testing program known as RemoTrac.
+Throughout the class period, CareDx reported growing revenue and strong demand for testing services, specifically emphasizing to investors the success of the RemoTraC service and insisting that RemoTrac was a sustainable business segment, regardless of the potentially temporary nature of COVID-19 restrictions.

-The complaint alleges that, during the Class Period, Defendants misled investors and/or failed to disclose that: (1) Defendants had engaged in a variety of improper and illegal schemes to inflate testing services revenue and demand, including pushing a surveillance protocol through inaccurate marketing materials, offering extravagant inducements or kickbacks to physicians and other providers, and improperly bundling expensive testing services with other blood tests as part of the RemoTraC service; (2) these practices, and others, subjected CareDx to an undisclosed risk of regulatory scrutiny; (3) these practices rendered the company’s testing services revenue reported throughout the Class Period artificially inflated; and (4) as a result, Defendants’ positive statements about the company’s business, operations, and prospects were materially false and misleading and/or lacked a reasonable basis at all relevant times.
+The complaint alleges that during the class period, CareDx had in fact implemented an unlawful Medicare fraud scheme built on improper and illegal tactics to obtain Medicare reimbursement.
+As a result, CareDx misled investors by failing to disclose: (1) that the Company was improperly and illegally inflating testing services revenue and demand through inaccurate marketing materials, extravagant inducements and kickbacks to physicians and other providers, and improperly bundling expensive testing services with other blood tests as part of its RemoTraC service; (2) that these practices subjected CareDx to an undisclosed risk of regulatory scrutiny; (3) and that these practices artificially inflated CareDx’s reported testing services revenue.
+Thus, Defendants’ positive statements about CareDx’s business, operations, and prospects at all relevant times lacked a reasonable basis and were materially false and misleading.

-Investors learned more about the nature of the government investigations when, on April 15, 2022, CareDx’s former Head of Community Nephrology, Dr. Michael Olymbios, filed a complaint in California Superior Court that provided extensive detail about: (1) Defendants’ misconduct, including the use of RemoTraC to improperly bundle the company’s most expensive testing services, including AlloSure, with other blood tests, that led to the government investigations; (2) Defendants’ knowledge of the misconduct throughout the Class Period; and (3) their attempts to conceal the misconduct.
-In response to this filing, CareDx’s stock price fell an additional 8% the next trading day, from a closing price of $35.41 per share on April 14, 2022, to a closing price of $32.55 per share on April 18, 2022.
+Investors learned more about the full scope of CareDx’s fraud and the nature of the government investigations when, on April 15, 2022, CareDx’s former Head of Community Nephrology, Dr. Michael Olymbios, filed a complaint in California Superior Court.
+His complaint provided extensive detail about: (1) CareDx’s rampant misconduct, including the use of RemoTraC to improperly bundle the company’s most expensive testing services with other blood tests, that led to the government investigations; (2) Defendants’ knowledge of the misconduct throughout the class period; and (3) the Company’s attempts to conceal the misconduct.
+In response to this filing, CareDx’s stock price dropped an additional 8% the next trading day, from a closing price of $35.41 per share on April 14, 2022, to a closing price of $32.55 per share on April 18, 2022.

-Finally, after the markets closed on May 5, 2022, CareDx issued a press release announcing financial results for the first quarter of 2022, reporting a near 5% decline in the ASP of the Company’s testing services.
-In response to this news, CareDx’s stock price fell 18.5%, from a closing price of $31.66 per share on May 5, 2022, to a closing price of $25.87 per share on May 6, 2022.
+Finally, after the markets closed on May 5, 2022, CareDx issued a press release announcing financial results for the first quarter of 2022, reporting a near 5% decline in the average sale price of the Company’s testing services.
+In response to this news, CareDx’s stock price plunged another18.5%, from a closing price of $31.66 per share on May 5, 2022, to a closing price of $25.87 per share on May 6, 2022.